ossf/scorecard/docs/checks.md

 - Download the release as an archive locally.
 - Sign the release archive with this key (should output a signature file).
 - Attach the signature file next to the release archive.
-- For GitHub, check out the steps [here](https://wiki.debian.org/Creating%20signed%20GitHub%20releases).
+- If the source is hosted on GitHub, check out the steps [here](https://wiki.debian.org/Creating%20signed%20GitHub%20releases).

 ## Token-Permissions

-This check tries to determine if the project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.
+This check tries to determine if the project's automated workflows follow the principle of least privilege, i.e. if the tokens are set read-only by default.
 Attackers may use a compromised token with write access to push malicious code into the project.
 A low score is therefore considered `High` risk.
-For each workflow yaml file, the check looks for the permission definitions.
+The check looks at the GitHub workflows.
+For each workflow yaml file, for the permission definitions.
 To obtain the highest score, the permissions should be set as read-only at the [top level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions) and the required write permissions should be declared at the [run-level](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idpermissions).
 The check cannot detect if the "read-only" GitHub permission settings is enabled, as there is no API available.
+It does not currently support other source hosting repositories (forges) other than GitHub.

 **Remediation steps**
 - Set permissions as `read-all` or `contents: read` as described in GitHub's [documentation](https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#permissions).

 ## Vulnerabilities

 This check determines if the project has open, unfixed vulnerabilities using the [OSV](https://osv.dev) service.
 An existing vulnerability is can readily be used by attackers, so a low score is considered `High` risk.

 **Remediation steps**